 - the primary cryptographic material should be at least 4096 bits

-- the UIDs should be signed by at least two existing Debian members (1 for DM applications)
+- the UIDs used by an applicant to work in the project should be signed by at least two existing Debian members (1 for DM applications)

 - pseudonyms or anonymity are acceptable in certain circumstances